 The True Instinct recipes from Purina One are their own take on a high protein formula and include higher proportions of meat ingredients than their other recipes.

-Soy is a grain ingredient and is regularly seen in Purina recipes but is rarely used by other pet food brands as many do not approve of its widespread use.
+Soy is a controversial plant-based ingredient and is regularly seen in Purina recipes, but it is rarely used by other pet food brands as many do not approve of its widespread use.